izerekerie/SCAMP-C6-Assessment/README.md

 ## Eccommerce Product page
-This is product page page for any ecommerce that has  good product view part built using react js
+This is product page page for any ecommerce  from She code Africa that has  good product view part built using react js

 ## Project Status
 the project is finished you can fin it here